Stories define us, in many ways, telling us who we are, giving us history and rootedness, helping us know about our people.

 I have been struggling with depression and many demons.
 All the 'not good enough' tales, the 'just work harder and move faster' sagas, the 'you must earn it - you're not worth it' stories.
 Sometimes I listen.
 Bad move.

-Recently, I was asked to be part of a panel discussion about welcoming and affirming religious non-profits (of the sort for which I work).
-(Part of our small-time community effort to stand against the Exodus conference going on nearby.)
+Recently, I was asked to be part of a panel discussion about welcoming and affirming religious non-profits (of the sort for which I work). (

 My part was to tell the story of the last seven or so years of my life.
 Recalling some of the details, the twists and turns, the ups and downs, the sadness, grief, and joy of it all.
 Telling my story makes it real again - the grace and the details that remind me how many folk gave support and love, how Love overcame fear, how surrender and trusting were the only avenues that made sense.